das-praktische-schreinerlein/gitplaygroud/README.md

 =====================

 # Desc
-This is a subset of publishing-tools created for [Michas-Books](www.michas-ausflugstipps.de/portal-bucherstellung.html) on www.michas-ausflugstipps.de
+This is a subset of publishing-tools created for Michas-Books on www.michas-ausflugstipps.de/portal-bucherstellung.html

 1. PDF-tools for converting, merge, trim and so on
 2. batchfiles for support